 It is commonly used to control the acidity of shelf stable products.
 The citric acid we use is made from either sugar or corn.

 A naturally occurring amino acid that adds a savory taste.

-Commonly found in dairy foods such as milk.
-We add it to improve the tart or subtle sour flavor in some of our dairy-based meals.
+A common acid found in dairy products.
+We add it to improve the tart or subtle sour flavor in some of our dairy-based foods

 Give our products distinctive tastes and may be derived from foods such as beef, chicken, vegetables and herbs.